maxgenest/kanedama/datascience/README.md

 - The `accounts.csv` contains a list of bank accounts, with the date of the last update of their financial data, and the balance on the account on the update date.
 - The `transactions.csv` contains all available transactions on the accounts up to the update date, with an amount (in EUR) and the date of the day they were recorded.

-> **Tip 3.** The available transaction history on each account is defined as the time elapsed since the oldest transaction recorded on this account and the **update date** of the account, not the date of the latest transaction on the account.
+> **Tip 2.** The available transaction history on each account is defined as the time elapsed since the oldest transaction recorded on this account and the **update date** of the account, not the date of the latest transaction on the account.
 If the date of the latest transaction on the account is older than the update date, that simply means that no transactions were recorded on the account after it up to the update date.

+> **Tip 3.** Be careful that the available transaction history on the accounts generally does not span the whole lifespan of the accounts all the way up to their opening date.
+The initial balance at the date of the oldest transaction provided on a given account is not provided in the data, and it cannot be assumed to be zero!
+Only the final balance at the end of the available transaction history (on the update date) is known and provided in the `accounts.csv`.
+However, by combining the transactions and accounts data, you should be able to reverse the balance of the account back through time (back to the oldest transaction date for the account).
+This information might be useful as a feature of your predicting model.

 # FastAPI 101